solana-foundation/developer-content/CONTRIBUTING.md

 Fenced code blocks support including additional metadata within their first line, called "meta strings".
-These meta strings allow the markdown processor to handle different logic of this user defined metadata.
+These meta strings allow the markdown processor to handle different logic of this user-defined metadata.

 While most are familiar with language meta string, which enables syntax highlighting.
-The following example has a the language meta string of `typescript`:
+The following example has the language meta string of `typescript`:

 ````md